 2. Adopt the right approach for sales assets

 Marketing and sales teams usually work closely to bring contacts down the funnel from qualified leads to new clients.
 As you launch in a new market, it’s key to keep branding and messaging consistent across both departments.

 Your sales assets should open doors for you to build authentic relationships with your local clients.
 To be effective, some sales assets may lend themselves to direct translation.
 Others may require more creative transcreation.
 Your translation partner will help you identify the right approach in light of your time, budget and quality needs.

 In order to sell your products in a new market, you will also have to consider making sure that your product appeals to potential clients.
 Depending on what type of product you offer, you may need to translate the product itself, only the packaging and labeling, or both.

 Unclear translations can undo your efforts to launch and market your products.
 Your translation partner should bring native-level knowledge of your target market, so that you choose language and imagery that resonates.
 To learn more, read our best practices for product translation.

 4. Make sure your corporate documents comply with local laws and regulations

-Moving into a new market will also require significant administrative and overhead translation.
-Legal documents like:
+Moving into a new market will also require significant administrative and legal translations.
+These include documents like:

 - Trademark application and registration documents